Skip to main content

 38 mentions Positive Neutral Negative

-The game's stability is widely criticized, with numerous players reporting frequent bugs, glitches, and crashes that significantly hinder gameplay.
-While some users have experienced improvements over time, many still encounter persistent issues, particularly with character creation and quest functionality.
-Overall, the game's stability remains a major concern, leading to frustration and a lack of recommendation from a significant portion of the player base.
+The game's stability is a significant concern, with numerous players reporting frequent bugs, glitches, and crashes that hinder gameplay.
+While some users have experienced smoother performance after updates, many still encounter persistent issues, particularly with character creation and quest functionality.
+Overall, the game's stability is viewed as a major drawback, leading to frustration and a lack of recommendation from many reviewers.

 • “It runs great on my older PC as well as my new one; the characters look great, and the ambiance is really easy to get into.”